 Index pg 223.

-Hundman Publishing, hardcover with jacket, 226 pages, 11 x 8.5 x .75 in., B&W and a few Color photographs and illustrations.
+Hundman Publishing, hardcover with jacket, 226 pages, 11 x 8.5 x .75 in., Black-and-White and a few Color photographs and illustrations.